omarsar/nlp_overview/README.md

 ## Build site locally
 If you are planning to change some aspect of the site (e.g., adding section or style) and want to preview it locally on your machine, we suggest you to build and run the site locally using `jekyll`.
 Here are the instructions:
-- First, check that you `Ruby 2.1.0` or higher installed on your computer.
+- First, check that `Ruby 2.1.0` or higher is installed on your computer.
 You can check using the `ruby --version` command.
+If not, please install it using the instructions provided [here](https://www.ruby-lang.org/en/documentation/installation/).
 - After ensuring that Ruby is installed, install Bundler using `gem install bundler`.
 - Clone this repo locally: `git clone https://github.com/omarsar/nlp_overview.git`
 - Navigate to the repo folder with `cd nlp_overview`